tensorflow/model-analysis/g3doc/architecture.md

 # Evaluation represents the output from evaluating extracts at
 # particular point in the pipeline.
 The evaluation outputs are
 # keyed by their associated output type.
-For example, the serialized
+For example, the metric / plot
-# protos from evaluating metrics and plots will be stored under
+# dictionaries from evaluating metrics and plots will be stored under
 # "metrics" and "plots" respectively.
 Evaluation = Dict[Text, beam.pvalue.PCollection]
 ```